-IPM Intelligent Platform Management Controller: in ATCA systems, that interfaces to the IPMB.
+IPM Intelligent Platform Management Controller: in ATCA systems, that Controller portion of a module (or other intelligent component of the system) that interfaces to the IPMB.

-Controller portion of a module (or other intelligent component of the system) that for providing inventory management, monitoring, logging, and control for elements of a computer system.
-A component of, but not exclusive to, the jFEX Jet Feature Extractor.
+IPMI Intelligent Platform Management Interface: a specification and mechanism for providing inventory management, monitoring, logging, and control for elements of a computer system.
+A component of, but not exclusive to, the iFEX Jet Feature Extractor.